thebluuu/dih/README.md

 ***PLEASE READ THE LICENSE BEFORE DOING ANYTHING WITH THE SOURCE CODE OF THE CLIENT.***.

-# Argon Minecraft Ghost Client

-## What you are allowed to do and what not

 I am writing this because I see a lot of people copying my work and selling it without giving me credit or informing me/asking me for permission.
 Well, you are **NOT** allowed to rename this client.
 You are **NOT** allowed to refer to this client or anything you copy from it as if it's owned by you.

 ***PLEASE READ THE LICENSE BEFORE DOING ANYTHING WITH THE SOURCE CODE OF THE CLIENT.***.

 You are allowed to modify the code of this client and publish your version of this client **either as open-source or closed-source, but not sold.** Please respect me, my project and yourself.

+# Argon Minecraft Ghost Client

 ## Why?